-- Effective immediately, Loyola requires all individuals to wear a face mask covering their nose and mouth in public spaces.
+- All unvaccinated individuals must wear a face mask covering their nose and mouth in public spaces.
 This includes indoor spaces and outdoor spaces when you are near others who are not in your immediate household.
 Face masks are not required when you are alone in spaces like private offices and residence hall rooms.

-- Individuals who cannot wear a face mask because of health reasons or functional reasons should contact Human Resources (faculty and staff) or the Office of Accessible Education (students) to determine other accommodations.
+- Unvaccinated individuals who cannot wear a face mask because of health reasons or functional reasons should contact Human Resources (faculty and staff) or the Office of Accessible Education (students) to determine other accommodations.